Backbase/golden-sample-app/apps/golden-sample-app/src/app/custom-payment/README.md

 ### Create a payment

-When making a payment, the bank customer enters the following information in a payments form:
+In a nutshell, when making a payment, the bank customer enters the following information in a payments form:

 1. From account / Debit account / Initiator
 2. To account / Credit account / Counterparty